TheAirship/NSEsus/README.md

 ## About / License

-I threw this script together while I was working on the OSCP certification.
+I threw this script together while working on the OSCP certification.
 This initial release contains some minor improvements, but the core remains largely unchanged.

 Licensed under [Apache 2.0](https://github.com/TheAirship/NSEsus/blob/main/LICENSE) Bugs and issues can be submitted on the [Issues Page](https://github.com/TheAirship/NSEsus/issues)